Where we grit

 If there is a grit supply shortage nationwide then the government can prioritise and restrict where grit can be used.
 If the government imposes restrictions in London, then we may have to limit gritting to the routes shown on the Camden network resilience map (PDF).

 There are over 170 grit bins in Camden, which residents are welcome to use to grit public roads and footpaths.
-Please don’t use grit on private paths or drives.
+Please don’t use this grit on private paths or drives.

 Report an empty grit bin to Veolia by email to [email protected] or call Veolia on 020 3567 8105.